evilchili/linernotes-dot-club-docs/approved/tenets.md

 ## Tenets

+When drafting our policies, we use these tenets to direct our thinking, make choices, and achieve consensus.
+These statements reflect the personal views of the Club administrators, and inform our policy-making decisions.

 1. **Open is better than closed.** We believe the Fediverse works best when users exercise their own agency.
 We prefer individual action, such as blocking another instance, over instance-level policy changes, such as defederation.
 1. **You are responsible for moderating your own experience.** Mastodon provides a rich set of tools for individuals to moderate their own experience on the Fediverse; you should use them.
 Instance moderators are not responsible for your safety or comfort.
 1. **You are responsible for moderating your own conduct.** The availability of personal moderation tools for others does not imply freedom from accountability for you.